-In November 1848, John Carne Bidwill arrived at the new settlement of Wide Bay Village which was renamed Maryborough in 1849.
-He was to play an important role in the development of the region in his capacity as Crown Lands Commissioner, Police Magistrate, Harbour Master, Government Registrar and Clerk of Petty Sessions but his real passion was always botany.
+In November 1848, John Carne Bidwill arrived at the new settlement of Wide Bay Village, which was renamed Maryborough in 1849.
+He played an important role in the development of the region in his capacity as Crown Lands Commissioner, Police Magistrate, Harbour Master, Government Registrar and Clerk of Petty Sessions, but his real passion was always botany.

 Bidwill was born in Exeter, the oldest son of Joseph Green Bidwill, a merchant, and his wife, Charlotte (née Carne).
-From any early age he showed an interest in botany undertaking his first trip to Canada aboard the Exmouth at the age of 17.
-After two years there, he returned to England but soon after sailed to Sydney with his sister Elizabeth intending to set up a branch of the family business.
+From any early age he showed an interest in botany, undertaking his first trip to Canada aboard the Exmouth at the age of 17.
+After two years he returned to England, but soon after sailed to Sydney with his sister Elizabeth, intending to set up a branch of the family business.
 Not long after his arrival, he set about collecting plant seeds which he sent back to London for propagation.
-In 1839, Bidwill travelled to New Zealand where he established a branch of the family mercantile business in Tauranga and Rotorua and visited other areas to collect botanical specimens.
-His book entitled Rambles in New Zealand, published in 1841, gives an account of his New Zealand botanical observations, his interactions with the Maori and his ascent of the volcanic peak, Mount Ngauruhoe.
+In 1839, Bidwill travelled to New Zealand where he established a branch of the family mercantile business in Tauranga and Rotorua, and visited other areas to collect botanical specimens.
+His book entitled Rambles in New Zealand, published in 1841, gives an account of his New Zealand botanical observations, his interactions with the Maori, and his ascent of the volcanic peak, Mount Ngauruhoe.